Meet The Team

 His project and leadership experience includes Germany and other EU member countries as well as various developing countries outside the EU.
 On behalf of the Gesellschaft für Internationale Zusammenarbeit (GIZ) he has been supporting a wide range of Eastern European and African countries regarding the planning and the implementation of industrial policy programmes.
 After positions at the GIZ and different consulting companies, including a position as CEO at Regionomica and as project leader at Prognos, Björn Vogler is now the owner of the consulting company Vogler Economic Development Consultants which is located in Berlin.

-Woldemar Walter is a Consultant at Berlin Economics and coordinates the German Economic Team Moldova (GET Moldova).
-His work focuses on macroeconomic country analysis.
+Woldemar Walter works as Consultant at Berlin Economics.
+He coordinates the German Economic Team Moldova and the newly founded German Economic Team Uzbekistan.
+His work focuses on the fields macroeconomic analysis and trade policy.

 Dr. Georg Zachmann